sfc-gh-beddy/Snowflake_ML_HCLS/ML Demo.md

 # **Building the Snowflake ML Demo: A Step-by-Step Guide**

-This document provides a comprehensive guide to building the Snowflake ML Demo, leveraging the latest features like distributed training, model registry, and observability.
-It is structured to be actionable, allowing an AI assistant or a developer to follow along and implement the solution.
+This document provides a comprehensive guide to building the Snowflake ML Demo, leveraging the latest features like distributed training, model registry, experiment tracking, and observability.
+The implementation uses Jupyter notebooks to create an end-to-end ML pipeline with synthetic healthcare data.

 ## **1\.
 Introduction**

 This guide translates the Product Requirements Document (PRD) for the Snowflake ML Demo into a series of practical steps.
-The goal is to demonstrate an end-to-end machine learning workflow within Snowflake, focusing on predicting adverse health events using a combination of Snowflake Marketplace and FDA FAERS data.
+The goal is to demonstrate an end-to-end machine learning workflow within Snowflake, focusing on predicting adverse health events using synthetic healthcare data and FDA FAERS data.

 ## **2\.
 Demo Overview & Objective**